Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 With JWST, a coronagraphic observation consists of several steps.
 First, the telescope must slew towards the desired target.
 After the slew, a target acquisition (TA) observation is performed to place the desired target behind the selected coronagraphic mask.
 A science observation follows.
 This observation sequence (slew→TA→science observation) is repeated twice: once for the actual science target and once for the PSF reference star.
 The latter is used to build a coronagraphic PSF model that is subtracted from the coronagraphic target observation.

-The ETC allows the user to simulate all 4 observations: 2 targets x 2 modes (TA or coronagraphic exposure).
+The ETC allows the user to simulate all 4 observations: 2 targets × 2 modes (TA or coronagraphic exposure).
 The ETC also allows the user to simulate the PSF subtraction process for the primary target coronagraphic observation.
-In this article we will illustrate how.

 NIRCam coronagraphic imaging Calculations